Medical Negligence Claims: Delays in Diagnosis

 What is medical negligence?

-Although there are many types of medical negligence claims, many are often due to delays in medical diagnosis, typically due to misdiagnose.
-A delay in diagnosis refers to when an illness, injury or medical condition is not picked up in time and only identified at a later stage.
+Although there are many types of medical negligence claims, many are often due to delays in medical diagnosis.
+A delay in diagnosis refers to when an illness, injury or medical condition is not picked up in time and is only identified at a later stage.
 Often, this can mean that the issue becomes worse, has caused separate health complications, can no longer be effectively treated, or, in some instances, sadly causes death.

 Delayed diagnosis and treatment claims are common in all sections of the NHS, and establishing whether such a delay is negligent is often relatively simple.
 However, pinpointing the exact damages caused by this negligence can sometimes be more complicated.